De

 What kind of paints do you use?

-It’s oil paint in a range of colors.
+It’s oil paint in a range of colours.
 Actually, science influenced me, because I got very excited about the potential surfaces that oil paint could make.
 I thin the paint down with mineral spirits or linseed oil, I stretch it, so that there are moments when, on the paintings, it looks like velvet, or lush and optically engaging… I like to have a full range of surface.

 I read that photos don’t do your work justice – is that true?